term-structure/termmax-contract-v2/SCRIPT_USAGE.md

    - Market components
    - Order contracts
    - Vault contracts

-2. Use `runScript.sh` for:
+2. Use `script.sh` for:
    - Non-standard deployment scripts
-   - Oracle submissions
+   - Oracle submissions and acceptance
    - Testing scripts
    - Other utility scripts

 Both scripts require appropriate environment variables to be set in the `.env` file (see `.env.example` for reference).